Bareflank/MicroV/README.md

   support in version 1 are web services.
 Specifically providing the ability to execute several, headless web services simultaniously on a single machine.

-There are several other use cases that we would like to support with Boxy in future versions like full Windows guest support, Containerization, and of course Cloud Computing, but for now the above use cases are our primary focus until version 1 is complete.
+There are several other use cases that we would like to support with MicroV in future versions like full Windows guest support, Containerization, and of course Cloud Computing, but for now the above use cases are our primary focus until version 1 is complete.